UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 Coverage status
 **********************************************************************************************************************************
 It is possible to track the current coverage in the coverpoint/cross with the function ``get_coverage()``, which returns a real
 number representing the percentage value.
-There are 2 coverage interpretations:
+There are 2 coverage types:

-* **Bins Coverage**: represents the percentage of the number of bins which are covered *(covered_bins/total_bins)*
+* **Bins Coverage**: percentage of the number of bins which are covered in the coverpoint *(covered_bins/total_bins)*
-* **Hits Coverage**: represents the percentage of the number of hits in relation to the number of min_hits for all the bins in the coverpoint *(bin1_hits/bin1_min_hits + bin2_hits/bin2_min_hits + ...)*
+* **Hits Coverage**: percentage of the number of hits in relation to the number of min_hits for all the bins in the coverpoint *(bin1_hits/bin1_min_hits + bin2_hits/bin2_min_hits + ...)*

-It is also possible to check if the bins and/or hits coverage is completed using the function ``coverage_completed()``.
+It is also possible to check if the bins and/or hits coverage is complete using the function ``coverage_completed()``.
 Normally, both the bins and the hits coverage are completed at the same time, except when they have a different coverage goal (explained in the next section).